 I only post now and then with updates and this one is over due.
 I am very pleased to report that i celebrated 25 years of my resurfaced hip in September.

 I thought earlier this year that I might have a problem as I was having lots of pain in my hip and pelvis.
-I had x-rays and scans at the Royal Orthopaedic Hospital in Birmingham and they showed my implant was very much ok.
-Turns out it was my back causing the pain and after several weeks of physio I’m back to normal.
-So relieved my hip was ok after 25 years.
-Mr McMinn is the best.
+I had x-rays and scans at the Royal Orthopaedic Hospital in Birmingham and they … Read the rest

 There are currently two basic surgery options available for hip replacement, a Hip Resurfacing or a Total Hip Replacement.
 A total hip replacement, THR, has been the gold standard for many years.
 THR is major surgery that can result in a long post-op recovery and often limits your activities depending on the type of hip device that has been used during surgery.
-Hip Resurfacing is bone conserving, not requiring the removal of a large portion of the femur, and allows the patient to have an active life with no restrictions after surgery.
-Patients are able to return to sports, activities and pain free lives.
+Hip Resurfacing is bone conserving, not requiring the removal of a large … Read the rest

 Dr. Kurtz had an article online that had concerns about the head neck rations of hip resurfacing compared to total hip replacement.
 We wanted to provide potential hip resurfacing patients with opinions of other top resurfacing surgeons to explain their views.

 Very nice to hear from you.
 I’m sorry for the delay in